 Experience Modification Rate (EMR) is a number used by insurance companies to gauge both past cost of injuries and future chances of risk.
 The lower the EMR of your business, the lower your worker compensation insurance premiums will be.
 An EMR of 1.0 is considered the industry average.

-An old American proverb states, “better safe than sorry,” and we believe it’s just that basic.
+There is an old American proverb that states, “better safe than sorry.”
+It’s that basic.
 Safety is the common denominator of every activity we perform.

 Adam is a 25-year veteran of the safety field and has worked his entire career in construction.
 After being honorably discharged from the United States Marine Corps, Adam moved back to Maine and obtained an electrician’s license after a four-year apprenticeship.
 Adam lives in Newport with his bride of 40 years, Suz.

 Arthur has more than 20 years in the safety field.
 He started his safety career with Champion International at the Costigan mill.
 This is his third tour with Sargent.
 Arthur retired with 23 years of military service from the United States Marine Corps and Maine Army National Guard.
 He has been married to his wife Julie since 1988.